industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 - After the flow import you have to adapt the databus credentials in the MQTT-Out nodes (red marked).

-- Therefore double click on one of them and and select the pen icon next to the 'Server' section (blue marked).
+- Therefore double click on one of them and select the pen icon next to the 'Server' section (blue marked).

 <p align="center"><kbd><img src="graphics/06EditDataBus.PNG" /></kbd></p>